 - some anthistamines for allergies

-- diet pills, 'stay awake' drugs and other medicines with stimulants (eg, caffeine, ephedrine, pseudoephedrine).
+- diet pills, 'stay awake' drugs and other medicines containing stimulants (eg, caffeine).

-Note: Combinations of medicines and medical problems may affect people differently.
+Note: Different combinations of medicines and health conditions can affect people differently.

 How long should I avoid driving for?